 The gist of the proposition: This measure adds a new Article to the Oklahoma Constitution, intended primarily to prevent political gerrymandering.
 The Article creates a Citizens' Independent Redistricting Commission, and vests the power to redistrict the state's House, Senatorial, and federal Congressional districts in the Commission (rather than the Legislature).
 The 9-member Commission will consist of 3 members from each of 3 groups, determined by voter registration: those affiliated with the state's largest political party; those affiliated with its second-largest party; and those unaffiliated with either.
-Commissioners are not elected by voters but selected according to a detailed process set forth by the Article: in brief, a panel of retired judges and justices designated by the Chief Justice of the Oklahoma Supreme Court will choose pools of approximately 20 applicants from each group, then randomly select 3 Commissioners from each pool.
-The Article sets forth various qualifications for Commissioners, Special Master, and Secretary, intended to avoid conflicts of interest (for example, they cannot have changed party affiliation within a set period, and neither they nor their immediate family may have held or been nominated for partisan elective office or served as paid staff for a political party or as a registered lobbyist in the last five years).
-It also sets forth a process for the creation and approval of redistricting plans after each federal Decennial Census, including, among other things, a method for counting incarcerated persons, public notice, and open meeting requirements.
-In creating the plans, the Commission must comply with federal law, population equality, and contiguity requirements, and must seek to maximize respect for communities of interest, racial and ethnic fairness, political fairness, respect for political subdivision boundaries, and compactness (in order of priority), without considering the residence of any legislator or candidate or a population's political affiliation or voting history except as necessary for the above criteria.
-The Article creates a fallback mechanism by which the state Supreme Court, using a report from the Special Master, will select a plan if the Commission cannot reach the required level of consensus within a set timeframe.
+Commissioners are not elected by voters but selected according to a detailed process set forth by the Article: in brief, a panel of retired judges and justices designated by the Chief Justice of the Oklahoma Supreme Court will choose pools of ~20 applicants from each group, then randomly select 3 Commissioners from each pool.
+The Article sets forth various qualifications for Commissioners, Administrator, and Secretary, intended to avoid conflicts of interest (for example, they cannot have changed party affiliation within a set period, and neither they nor their immediate family may have held or been nominated for partisan elective office or served as paid staff for a political party or as a registered lobbyist in the last five years).
+It also sets forth a process for the creation and approval of new redistricting plans within one year after approval of this Article, and then again after each federal Decennial Census.
+This process includes, among other things, a method for counting incarcerated persons, public notice, and open meeting requirements.
+In creating the plans, the Commission must comply with federal law, population equality, and contiguity requirements, and must seek to maximize racial and ethnic fairness, respect for communities of interest, respect for political subdivision boundaries, and compactness (in order of priority).
+A plan shall not disproportionately advantage a political party when considered on a statewide basis, or consider the residence of any legislator or candidate except as necessary for the above criteria and requirements.
+The Article creates a fallback mechanism by which the state Supreme Court, using a report from the Administrator, will select a plan if the Commission cannot reach the required level of consensus within a set timeframe.
 It also sets forth procedures for funding and judicial review, repeals existing constitutional provisions involving legislative districts, codifies the number of state House and Senatorial districts, and reserves powers to the Commission rather than the Legislature.
-Please review attached Petition for further details.
+See attached Petition for WARNING further details.